Zagitta/rrocker/Approach.md

 Mutable interaction with tasks will be mutually exclusive meaning that the stop action will take a write-only lock on the task such that any concurrent stop task will wait for the first to complete and the subsequently fail as the task has already stopped.
 Read-only interactions such as query and stream can happen concurrently without issue.

+Output streaming will be implemented by redirecting the spawned process' stdout and stderr to pipes created with `pipe(2)`.
+These pipes can then be read in an async fashion from a tokio reader task and passed on to a `broadcast` multiple-producer multiple-consumer (MPMC) channel (only a single producer will exists but there's no SPMC channel in tokio).
+Then from the gRPC server side it's easy to lookup the `broadcast` channel for a given task-id and subscribe to it in an async task which produces matching `TaskOutputReply` messages and writes them to the gRPC stream.
+Furthermore once the spawned process exit, the pipes will close which in turn will be detected by the reader task resulting in the channel being closed which last but not least will make the gRPC stream end with a final message containing the task status.

+Implementation-wise the reader task will simply wrap the raw file descriptors using `tokio::fs::File::from_raw_fd()` and with them use `tokio::select!()` to await output being written stdout and stderr simultaneously.
 ## rrocker-cli:
 The CLI will need to be run once per command, so scheduling multiple tasks requires multiple invocations.